VileSnack/sre/README.md

 * Scene generation.
 This is the stage where the author creates the scene, using whatever authoring tools are available.
 * Primitive rendering.
 The renderer will take the data generated in the previous step and from it generate image fragments.
-* Image fragment coallation.
-The coallator will take the fragments generated in the previous step and from it generate an image file.
+* Image fragment collation.
+The collator will take the fragments generated in the previous step and group them for more efficient processing.
+* Image file generation.
+The generator will take each group of fragments (perhaps from different sources) and combine them into the final image.

 # Project road map

+The image fragment collator is essentially done.

-The project is currently focused on developing the image fragment coallator, which is the final rendering stage.
+The image file generator is the next stage.
+Currently it is in the note-taking phase.

-This is going to be a separate executable so that it can be used for other rendering techniques.
-The primitive rendering stage described above need not be the only way to generate image fragments; a CAD program, or a ray-casting renderer, can generate image fragments.
-Also, making it a separate executable will enable it to be tested before the prior stages are developed.

-# Image Fragment Coallation
+# Image Fragment Collation

 One limitation of both ray-tracing and REYES rendering is that they both have a requirement to keep some rendered imagery and some scene geometry in memory, including imagery and geometry which is not involved in the rendering that is ongoing.
 This increases the memory requirements for the processor.
 This partly due to the strategy of rendering an image starting from one part of the image and progressing to the other.